ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 ## Series

-Each column in the dataframe is a pandas `Series` object.
+Each column in the DataFrame is a pandas `Series` object.
 A Series is a collection of values that all share the same data type.
 In addition, each value has a label, these labels don't need to be unique and by default are integers starting at 0.